madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-templates/creating-a-template.md

 ---
 title: Creating a template
-description:  In this video, learn how to create an Adobe Workfront project tempalte from scratch and from an existing project.
+description:  In this video, learn how to create a project tempalte from scratch and from an existing project.
 topic:
 activity: deploy
 doc-type: feature video